andypye/ShoppingCart-Demo/README.md

 # ShoppingCartTech Demo

+## Added this morning!
+I've just brought in my logger, that I will soon be turning into a cocoapod.
+I just wanted to show that and some very basic logging.

 ### Introduction
 This is a very simple SwiftUI Demo project.
 It just has a simple products screen and shopping cart screen.